GloriEvo/GloriEvo/README.md

 Whisper to int 90% of the time, I'm usually off-tab or AFK.

-I don't put C+H in my pony names, but cuddling is always welcome and encouraged!
+Cuddling is always welcome and encouraged, even if C+H isn't in my pony name!

 Taking inspo from my ponies is always fine; fully copying my ponies is reserved for friends.